Civil Procedure Rules: Purpose

-Pre-action protocols outline the steps that parties should take in particular types of dispute to seek information from, and to provide information to, each other prior to making a legal claim.

-Pre-action protocols, which entails setting out the claim in full to the defendant in an attempt to negotiate a settlement.
+Pre-action protocols outline the steps that parties should take in particular types of disputes to seek information from, and to provide information to, each other prior to making a legal claim, with the complainant setting out their claim in full to the defendant and both parties making an attempt to negotiate a settlement.
 The emphasis is placed on co-operation to identify the main issues.
-Failure to co-operate may lead cost penalties, regardless of the eventual outcomes of the case.
+Failure to co-operate may lead to cost penalties, regardless of the eventual outcomes of the case.

 Paragraph 1 of the Practice Direction defines the purpose of pre-action protocols as: